eshelden/AssignReviewers/README.md

 no possible solution.

-If a solution is found, a preview will be produced in the text box and the results will be written to a file called "Results.csv" The program will overwrite any existing results file without asking.
+If a solution is found, a preview will be produced in the text box and the results will be written to a file called "Results.csv".
+The program will overwrite any existing results file without asking.